Best Microbiology Laboratory Techniques in Pharmaceuticals

 Or, a test may read “positive” because the media itself was contaminated.

-It is very important to carefully test and prepare media in strict accordance with the laboratory procedures.
+It is very important to test and prepare media strictly following the laboratory procedures carefully.

 General guidelines for the storage of dehydrated media include: